View on GitHub

 1. Use the current calendar date in UTC time, not your local time.
 Or use your local time; who really cares.

 2. And check that it has a complete change list for the release.
-This should be done as changes are committed, but we’re not great about that.
+This ought to be done as changes are committed, but we’re not good about that at all, so assume it didn’t happen.

-3. Update the installation instructions in README to use the upcoming release tarball URL.
+3. Update the installation instructions in README.md to use the upcoming release tarball URL.

 1. Format is: https://github.com/apjanke/octave-tablicious/releases/download/v<version>/tablicious-<version>.tar.gz